mayaliberman/unit-7-react-photo-gallery/README.md

 You’ll need to set up a config.js file in your project that imports your API key into your application so that you and other users can request data from the Flickr API.
 This should be imported into src/App.js.
 The config.js file should look something like this:

-const apiKey = 'YOUR API KEY';
+export default 'YOUR API KEY';
-export default apiKey;

 then run the 'npm start'